Christmas Cupcakes

 This post may contain affiliate links.
 Please read our disclosure policy.

-These Christmas cupcakes may look like plain vanilla, but they’re hiding a secret—those fluffy swirls of frosting on top are vanilla peppermint buttercream!
-In this easy Christmas cupcake recipe, we skip the food coloring and sprinkles and instead focus on festive flavors and snowy winter vibes.
-They’re sure to be a hit at your next holiday party!
+These Christmas cupcakes may look like plain vanilla, but they’re hiding a secret: the frosting on top is vanilla peppermint buttercream!
+In this Christmas cupcake recipe, I skipped the food coloring and sprinkles and instead focused on festive flavors and a snowy winter feel.
+I wanted a batch of Christmas cupcakes that tasted festive without relying on red or green dye, so I leaned into vanilla, peppermint, and that soft “winter bakery” feel.
+These Christmas cupcakes still feel fun and seasonal, but the flavor does all the work.1`

 Vanilla Cupcakes